The Bankrate promise

 - 203(k) loan – This type of FHA loan only requires 3.5 percent down and can help you pay for both the price of the home and the cost of upgrades.
 Unlike a VA renovation loan, the amount you can finance is capped at 110 percent of the appraised value of the home (the lesser of the “before” or “after” reno value), and you’ll need to pay mortgage insurance.
 However, the work can take as long as six months to complete, if needed.

 - HomeStyle loan – Fannie Mae’s HomeStyle loan allows you to buy and fix up a property, with the amount of financing limited to 75 percent of the “after” appraised value.
-Notably, this type of loan can be used for investment properties or second homes.
+Notably, you can use this type of loan for investment properties or second homes.

 - Construction-to-permanent loan – A construction-to-permanent loan is also a one-time loan, but you’ll likely pay a higher interest rate.
 There are VA construction loans that have less strict underwriting, which can be a fit if you have a lower credit score.

-- Home equity loan – If you already own a home, have some equity and want to make repairs, you can get a home equity loan worth up to 80 percent (sometimes more).
+- Home equity loan – If you already own a home, have some equity and want to make repairs, you can get a home equity loan worth up to 80 percent (sometimes more) of your home’s equity.
 This type of loan has a fixed interest rate and typically gets repaid over anywhere from five to 30 years.